Welcome Back, TRAILBLAZERS!

 Carmel-Clay Library Cards

 All University students can use the Carmel-Clay Public Library, including their online collections.
 We encourage all students to get a library card.
-Students can fill out the library card application and bring it to Kathy Davis, secretary, on Monday, Aug.
-16.
+Students who have not already done so can fill out the library card application and bring it to Kathy Davis, secretary, on Monday, Aug.
+15.

 Accessing My BackPack